 - This exclusion allows taxpayers to exclude up to $2,000,000 ($1,000,000 if married filing separately) of canceled "qualified principal residence indebtedness".

-Filing your Taxes
+Filing your tax return

 To report the amount qualifying for exclusion and other information that may affect your tax liability in future years, you must file IRS Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment).

-- For example: For cancellation of qualified debt on your principal residence that you exclude from income, you must lower your basis in the residence.
+- For example: For cancellation of debt on your qualified principal residence that you exclude from income, you must lower your basis in the residence.
 This may increase the amount of gain you have if you later sell the residence.